DeepEdge: A Deep Reinforcement Learning based Task Orchestrator for Edge Computing: Introduction

 \item Our DeepEdge orchestrator has learning capability so that it adapts to heavily-loaded environments in terms of mobile users without human interaction.
 Since studies that apply DRL in the literature do not investigate the effect of the number of mobile users on a decision-making system appropriately, we explore the limits of our DRL agent by deploying varying amount of mobile devices in our simulations.

-\item Even though the stochastic nature of the edge computing environment due to different application types and user mobilities, we can model the problem as a Markov process rather than applying policy gradient or semi-Markov process that are used by studies to provide a policy for task offloading.
+\item Even though the stochastic nature of the edge computing environment due to different application types and user mobilities cause the delayed action effect, we can model the problem as a Markov process rather than applying policy gradient or semi-Markov process that are used by studies to provide a policy for task offloading.
 Thereby we can implement the DDQN algorithm for orchestration.

 \item We perform online training which is complicated to apply due to stochastic and real-time environment rather than using historical data for DRL.

 \end{enumerate}